iarmagnat/evalDWM/readme.md

 - Message reading page

-    - Includes an ajax request to mark messages as read and a special display for unread ones
+    - Includes an ajax request to delete or mark messages as read and a special display for unread ones

 ## issues